cmungall/owljs/README-REPL.md

 ## Sample session

-You can try this using the files distributed with owl.js
+You can try this using the files distributed with owljs

 ```
-~/repos/owl.js $ owljs-repl test/data/ceph.owl
+~/repos/owljs $ owljs-repl test/data/ceph.owl
 REPL enabled, all systems go!
 >> Welcome!
 >> o.tent^[TAB]